 As ever in SEO, the real goal is to please the end user, and securing your site is a big step in encouraging a safer feeling user who is more valuable to you as a whole.

 Of course, if nothing else, there are plenty of personal benefit to having a more secure site.
 Although you may not think of this specifically as SEO, the performance of your site on the internet and search engines is definitely hampered if your site has a security breach.
 Someone hacking into your site and harvesting your clients’ data, or replacing your site with their own, not only has an immediate effect, but also affects the view of your site in future, both in people’s minds and in the way that search engines view it.

 Common attacks on a site include using your domain to host a website that isn’t actually your own, which confuses your customers and has a negative effect on your metrics, such as bounce rate in particular.
 Of course, this will affect the public view of you, but it will also affect the way you are treated by search engines, which treat you as a less relevant or less secure site.

 Even if these long term effects didn’t exist, even the short term negative effects of a security breach are devastating.
 For as long as your site is offline, you have no online presence.
 An ecommerce site loses money directly, and other sites lose potential enquiries as well as prestige.
 A hack that harvests your site’s data and then uses it maliciously also faces potential lawsuits which have obvious negative consequences.

 For such a quick and simple procedure, securing your website has plenty of benefits, both for regular SEO and for plenty of other practical reasons.
 If your site isn’t already secured, you should look into doing so immediately.

 Novi.Digital can add a security certificate to your site for just £100 + VAT, and make sure that it doesn’t run out.
 Call us now on 01524 566736 to discuss in more detail, or email us at [email protected].

-For more information and insights such as these, sign up to our newsletter.
+For more information and posts such as these, sign up to our newsletter.